Entry Fee: $56

 - Documentary or Series

 An in-depth video story about news events, social issues, human experience and/or cultural trends.
 This category celebrates the art of showing rather than telling a story, the employment of cinematic techniques and the careful crafting of a narrative arc.
-Documentaries or series do not have to be premiered on the web for entry into this category.
-No time limit but series must be on single timeline (see Contest Notes).
+No time limit but series must be on a single timeline with a black slide between episodes.
+Note: Documentaries or series do not have to be premiered on the web for entry into this category.

 - Multimedia Journalist of the Year

 This is a portfolio based category that recognizes individual excellence in producing visual stories online.
-Enter a minimum of 3 (three) and a maximum of 5 (five) pieces.
+Enter a minimum of three (3) and a maximum of five (5) pieces.
 Judges will pick the candidate with the best portfolio.
-Entries can range from visual stories and multimedia packages to websites.
+Entries can range from single visual stories to multimedia packages.
 Entries must include the bylines and roles of everyone who contributed to each of the stories, as well as a detailed explanation of what percentage of the piece was shot, produced and edited by the entrant.
 At least 3 of the pieces entered in this category must have been entered in other categories in the Digital Storytelling Contest.
 No time limit.

-The Digital Storytelling Committee reserve the right to move entries into more appropriate categories if the entrant agrees, or disqualify entries they feel don’t abide by the rules or meet the standards set forth in the bylaws of the WHNPA.
+The Digital Storytelling Committee reserves the right to move entries into more appropriate categories – if the entrant agrees – or disqualify entries they feel don’t abide by the rules or meet the standards set forth in the bylaws of the WHNPA.
+Disqualified entries are not eligible for a refund.
 Judges may also choose not to award a 1st, 2nd, and 3rd place if there are not enough qualified entries per category.
 Ultimately, we want to create a fair contest that recognizes the best work in our field.

 All questions about the Digital Storytelling contest can be directed to [email protected]